The Emergence of Serverless Architecture

 - Faster Go to Market – Going serverless automatically ensures that the architecture becomes agile.
 Organizations can rapidly deploy apps in hours because there is no infrastructure construction weighing them down.
 Faster deployments mean scalability becomes a breeze.

 - Innovation-ready – When working in an agile environment, Organizations can be very flexible in their releases, giving more room for innovation.
-An excellent example to illustrate this benefit would be the current scenario, where the pandemic forced organizations to innovate overnight, where having a flexible and agile architecture makes it simpler to change focus to meet emerging needs.
+An excellent example to illustrate this benefit would be the current scenario, where the pandemic forced organizations to innovate overnight.
+Having a flexible and agile architecture makes it simpler to change focus to meet emerging needs.
 Faster releases and upgrades improve the user experience and lead to happier clients.

 Serverless Architecture using AWS Services

 At Opteamix, we have implemented serverless application architecture using AWS Lambda services.
-In this architecture, AWS Lambda is used with Amazon API Gateway & AWS S3.
+This architecture uses AWS Lambda with Amazon API Gateway & AWS S3.
 It is a serverless, event-driven service that lets organizations run code for virtually any type of application or back-end service without provisioning or managing servers.
 Let us look at a few examples that show how serverless architecture works.

 File processing – As soon as a file (data, document, or image is uploaded to the AWS S3 bucket, it triggers AWS Lambda data processing in real-time to enable massively parallel shared access for large-scale file processing.